Download Careers360 App

 What Is a German Residence Permit for Studies?

+Typically, if you have been accepted into a German educational institution, you will likely need to obtain a student residence permit to enrol.
 As a non-EU citizen, you can live in Germany while pursuing your studies at a German institution if you have a student residence permit.
 It has a one- to two-year validity period and is granted by the Ausländerbehörde (Foreigner's Authority).
 As long as your studies continue normally, you can extend your student residence permit for the duration of the program.

 Once in Germany, you must apply for a student residence permit.
 This also means that before you enter Germany, you must have a student visa from the German embassy or consulate in your nation of residence as an entry visa to Germany.
 However, several countries (such as the United States, Australia, Japan, Canada, etc.) do not require an entry visa.

-Study in Ireland
+Study in USA

 You May Also Read: